How we hit our $30k ARR milestone

 Read about my Hacker News strategy on marketingexamples.com

 I’m glad I also made some marketing effort at the beginning, even though I didn’t even realize I was doing it at the time.
 Before launching, I worked on the project for 2 months.
 This was from first idea to MVP (see this page and scroll down to see the first screenshots).
 The MVP was quite simple: Show a graph of page views and a list of top pages, referrals, and screen sizes.
 I got most of my pre-launch feedback from people in WIP.

 By sharing my process I realized there was some traction: the first samples of Simple Analytics were introduced to the world.
 I’m not the best with design, so at that moment I also hired a designer to create some pages for the app.
 That’s not very MVP like, but I didn’t depend on the money I would lose.
 The same goes for the promotional video on the homepage (although that was through friends) which was a lot of work – but also a lot of fun.
 These small steps – sharing the process, having a simple MVP, good video, gather feedback early – very likely played a part in the success of Simple Analytics’ initial launch.

 The perspectives: privacy and simplicity

-The fact that those perspective would help me tremendously in comparison with my competitors, was something I unexpected.
-For example, Google who started getting a name for being to greedy for data they don’t need was a blessing in disguise.
-Analytic companies have an urge to collect as much data they can, which usually comes with a horrible interface.
+The fact that those perspectives would help me tremendously in comparison with my competitors, was something I did not expect.
+For example, Google who started getting a name for being too greedy for data they don’t need was a blessing in disguise.
+Analytics companies have an urge to collect as much data as they can, which usually comes with a horrible interface.